History, Ph.D.

 Following the completion of coursework, students must complete and pass a comprehensive examination that has both written and oral components.

 The written examination consists of two four-hour written examinations, one each in the major and minor fields.
 The examinations are based on the texts on the preparatory reading list and selected from a set of choices developed by the examiners.
-The oral examination committee is comprised of the three faculty members from the dissertation committee and two other faculty agreed upon with an adviser in consultation with the graduate director and the department chair.
+The oral examination committee is comprised of three faculty members from the major field of study and two faculty members from the minor field.
 The oral examination lasts two hours and is taken the week following the written examinations.
 The examination committee will ask about the written examination, as well as texts on the preparatory reading list.

-After successfully completing the oral examination, students will meet with an adviser and the chair of the history department to discuss and give final approval to the prospectus.
-Students will then file an approved copy of the dissertation prospectus with the College of Arts and Sciences and proceed to write the dissertation.
+After successfully completing the oral examination, students will meet with an adviser to discuss and give final approval to the prospectus.
+Students will then file an approved copy of the dissertation prospectus with the Department and proceed to write the dissertation.
 Twelve credits are given for the writing of the dissertation.
 Completed dissertations are assessed by the committee and are formally accepted after a public defense.

 Early Modern European Concentration